 Reflecting on my relationship with Mr. M reminded me that putting in a little extra effort and getting to know your client is worth every bit.
 How can you tell the jury or a weathered adjuster how your client’s injury devastated their life if you do not know your client’s life?
 In remembrance of Mr. M and to increase my effectiveness as a plaintiff’s attorney, I will continue to get to know each of my client’s.

-We’re given a great responsibility as plaintiff’s attorneys.
+We’re given a great responsibility as personal injury attorneys.
 My clients and their families have put their trust in me at a vulnerable point in their lives.
 This should not be taken lightly and although it is my job, I do not want to forget the importance of what I’m doing.
 It reminds me of the quote by Dr. Suess: “To the world you may be one person; but to one person you may be the world.”
 I am my client’s sole advocate in their struggle and I promise to live up to the trust placed in me.